JGroup-Consulting/jgroup-SafeCreation/README.md

 # Usage
 ### Workflow
-1. Copy the script to the computer you want to gather a list of checksums from.

-2. Run the scipt, and pass the password.
+1. Run the scipt, and pass the password.
 ```
 .\Jgroup-SafeCreation.ps1 -$Env:cyberark_secret *PASSWORD*
 ```

-3. Prompted to enter Safe name & description
+2. Prompted to enter Safe name & description
 ```
 Enter the name of the safe to create:
 Enter the description of the safe:
 ```

-4. New Role is created with the following format "SAFENAME_Usr"
+3. New Role is created with the following format "SAFENAME_Usr"

-5. New Role, Privilege Cloud Administrators & Privilege Cloud Auditors are all addeed to the safe with permissions set
+4. New Role, Privilege Cloud Administrators & Privilege Cloud Auditors are all addeed to the safe with permissions set

-6. All actions are logged into a "log.txt"
+5. All actions are logged into a "log.txt"

-7. Verfication
+6. Verfication
 ```
 Enter the name of the safe to create:
 Enter the description of the safe: